Mergellina

 Mergellina (Margellina) is a coastal district of the city of Naples, Italy.
 It is located in the quartiere of Chiaia.
 It stands at the foot of the Posillipo Hill and faces the Castel dell'Ovo.
-Some people say the name derives from mergoglino, a local name for the smew, others believe it is a corruption of Mare Giallo ("Yellow Sea"), which would refers to when the sea turned yellow due to floating tufa rock dust following an eruption of the Vesuvius.
+The name derives from mergoglino, a local name for the smew, others believe it is a corruption of Mare Giallo ("Yellow Sea"), which would refers to when the sea turned yellow due to floating tufa rock dust following an eruption of the Vesuvius.

 However, very likely the real origin of the name is from Latin mare ialinum, which stands for "clear, transparent sea".

 Overview

 Historically, it was a small fishing village and port, and was quite distinct from Naples itself.
 The expansion of Naples to the west under the Spaniards in the 17th century and subsequent development under the Bourbons and then by the national Italian government between 1880 and 1915 gradually led to the incorporation of Mergellina into greater metropolitan Naples.
 Today it is still a fishing port but also a secondary tourist harbor for hydrofoil traffic to the islands in the bay of Naples and to various tourist destinations along the Campanian coast.
 The port also serves as a mooring for private pleasure craft.

 Mergellina was home to the poet Jacopo Sannazaro.
 The main square, one block from the harbor, faces the church of Santa Maria del Parto with his elaborate tomb.